Lightning Lane & Genie+ at Disney World Guide & FAQ

 Annual Passholders may purchase Individual Lightning Lanes or add Genie+ on a per-day basis, just like regular theme park ticket holders.

 Demand has been incredibly high for Genie+ in Florida.
 With fewer eligible attractions, the capacity probably does not exist for a Walt Disney World AP add-on.
-Don’t expect to see one at any point in 2023–or probably ever.
+Don’t expect to see one anytime soon.

 Are there Annual Passholder or DVC Member discounts?